HiOA’s innovative summer school

 An opportunity to experience Oslo for a few weeks and earn credits towards your bachelor's degree.

-The application period for summer 2018 will begin late autumn 2017.
+The application deadline for summer 2018 is 1 February.

 Opportunities for international students